realworldocaml/book/en/command-line-parsing.md

 <note>
 <title>The extra `unit` argument to callbacks</title>

-The callback above needs an extra `unit` argument after `file`.
+The callback above needs an extra `unit` argument after `filename`.
 This is to ensure that specifications can work even when they are empty (_i.e._ the `Command.Spec.empty` value).

 Every OCaml function needs at least one argument, so the final `unit` guarantees that it will not be evaluated immediately as a value if there are no other arguments.

 </note>